 Interested in institutional affiliation or site participation?
 Contact the Research Office →

-“Biomechanics must be treated as a medical science — regulated, standardised, and embedded into healthcare pathways.
-Movement failure is primarily a sequencing and load-transfer problem, not a strength deficit.
-The institute exists to produce the evidence that makes this reframing possible.”
+“Biomechanics should be treated as a mechanical decision science — load, time, moment arms, and tissue capacity.
+Movement failure is primarily a sequencing and load-transfer problem, not simply a strength deficit.
+The institute exists to produce the evidence that makes this reframing testable.”

 We welcome collaboration from researchers, clinicians, sports scientists, and academic institutions globally.
 If you are interested in site participation in registered trials, validation review, framework development, or advisory engagement — contact us.

 Disclaimer: Content in this portal is provided for scientific and educational purposes only.
 It does not constitute medical advice, diagnosis, or treatment.
 Clinical decisions must remain the responsibility of licensed healthcare professionals.
-Non-peer-reviewed outputs are clearly labelled and should not be interpreted as established clinical evidence.
-All registered clinical trial data is publicly verifiable on ClinicalTrials.gov.
+Registered protocols and deposited datasets are clearly labelled by stage and should not be interpreted as completed, peer-reviewed clinical evidence until published.
+All registered clinical trial records are publicly verifiable on ClinicalTrials.gov.